alvarogarcia7/blog_source/source/_posts/draft_software-improve-rot-or-rust.md

 I don't think that software can better by itself, without any external interaction.

-It is true that wine does not improve on any situation, as it should be on a constant, stable environment: pressure, light, temperature, humidity, etc. So it is safe to assume that software should be under the same benefitial environment so it is possible to keep improving:
+It is true that wine does not improve on any situation, as it should be on a constant, stable environment: pressure, light, temperature, humidity, etc. So it is safe to assume that software should be under the same beneficial environment so it is possible to keep improving:

   * It should be kept in use and working knowledge spread among the users
   * It should have its defects fixed

-Let's see what kind of comparison we can set between software an While trying to create an analo
+Let's see what kind of comparison we can set between software an While trying to create an analogy